Adding an Internet Slingbox to your Slingbox Directory

 Here's what the Slingbox ID is, and how you can find yours.

 Setting up SlingPlayer on a remote computer and can't figure out how to connect to your Slingbox?
-What you need is the Slingbox ID of that Slingbox.
+What you need is the Slingbox ID for the Slingbox.

 If you’re an advanced user, and you want to add a Slingbox to your Slingbox Directory -- but you don't have the Slingbox ID -- you can add a Slingbox to the Slingbox Directory by using the the IP address of your router (or your domain name).